TritonDataCenter/triton/docs/operator-guide/headnode-migration.md

 Correct any other network interfaces in the config file and save.

-## Shut down and old headnode and reboot new headnode
+## Shut down old headnode and reboot new headnode

 At this point shut down the old headnode.